-A good hangboard is the most effective tool available to rock climbers training to improve their capabilities.
+Hangboards are the most simple and effective rock climbing training tools in existence.
 Check out the best hangboards of 2021.

-It is no secret that the popularity of climbing is actively booming.
-Before the pandemic throwing a wrench in the industry’s plans, 75 new climbing gyms were scheduled to open in 2020 — the most ever in a single calendar year.
+It’s no secret that the popularity of climbing is actively booming.
+Before the pandemic threw a wrench in the industry’s plans, 75 new climbing gyms were scheduled to open in 2020 — the most ever in a single calendar year.
 The allure of urban climbing facilities is clear — new climbers are discovering that climbing offers a rare combination of exercise and social interaction.

 Once hooked on the activity, the hunger for personal progression and intentional training tends to grow quickly.
 It doesn’t take long for an enthusiastic new climber to discover the hangboard.

 The hangboard is a compact training tool that can be used in the gym, at home, or on the go.
 Climbers often mount them above a doorframe, immediately turning their kitchen into a mini gym.

 Though rock climbing requires a variety of skills, strengths, and techniques, finger strength is the ultimate key to progressing as a climber.
 Hangboards, with their various edges and pockets, directly target the fingers.